godotengine/godot-docs/tutorials/math/beziers_and_curves.rst

 The way they work is very simple, but to understand it, let's start from the most minimal example.

+If you are not fresh on interpolation, please read the :ref:`relevant page<doc_interpolation>` before proceeding.

 Quadratic Bezier
 ----------------